 Appalachia Service Project

-Each summer, a group of Upper School students travels to Central Appalachia to take part in the Appalachia Service Project, a national effort that helps hundreds of families annually across five states.
-St. Anselm's first took part in ASP in 2011, and a group has returned each summer since then to construct and repair homes for needy, disabled, and elderly residents in this underserved area of the country.
+Each summer, a group of Upper School students travels to the Appalachia Mountain area to take part in the Appalachia Service Project, a national effort that helps hundreds of families annually across five states.
+St. Anselm's first took part in ASP in 2011, and a group has returned each summer since then to make homes safer, warmer, and dryer for families in the communities we serve.

 ASP trips are coordinated by our Campus Ministry office with significant help from parents, faculty, and alumni.
 Each year, several recent alumni serve as team leaders for the trip along with at least one teacher from St. Anselm's.
-If you are interested in learning more about the Appalachia Service Project at St. Anselm's, or if you may be interested in serving as a leader, contact school chaplain Fr.
-Michael Hall, OSB, '56.
+If you are interested in learning more about the Appalachia Service Project at St. Anselm's, or if you may be interested in serving as a leader, contact the coordinator of Campus Ministry and Service, John Goldberg.

 Respect for the dignity of each person as created by God is central to the teachings of Saint Benedict and serves as the cornerstone of the values that are fostered throughout our school community.